FelixMorenoPenarrubia/5ListColorabilityOfToroidalGraphs/README.md

 In the case of multithreaded programs, canvases are printed in a non-deterministic order.
 Program `sort_codes` reads a list of canvases and prints it lexicographically sorted and appending the number of canvases to the beginning of the file.

 Cycle-canvases and prism-canvases are printed in a compact, machine-readable "standard form".
 Program `unpack_canvases` reads a list of cycle-canvases in that (with the total number of canvases at the beginning) and prints a more human-readable adjacency list format.
+The format begins with a line with three integers: the number of vertices, the number of edges and the circumference of the cycle-canvas.
+Then follows the list of edges, each edge appearing two times (corresponding to each of its endpoints) and ordered within each vertex by the rotation map order.

 Program `unpack_twotrianglegraphs` does the same for prism-canvases.
+The format begins with three integers: the number of vertices, the number of edges and the distance between the two precolored triangles.
+Then follows a line with 6 integers, the labels of the vertices of the precolored triangles.
+Then follows the list of edges.

 ## Acknowledgements